patan4ik/kraken-portfolio-tracker/README.md

 Once installed and configured, run the tracker:

 ```
-python balances.py
+python start.py
 ```
 This will:
-- Fetch current balances
+- Fetch current balances and prices
-- Save a snapshot
+- Save a balance snapshot
 - Update your historical CSV log
-- Load or update raw-ledger.json
+- Initialize or reuse balances_history/ledger.db
+Generate all reports from SQLite:
-- Generate ledger_eur_report.csv with daily EUR spend per asset
+- EUR spend report

-or schedule it via Task Scheduler (Windows) or cron (Linux) to log portfolio history daily.
+- Asset acquisition report
+- Sell operations report

 ## Storage
-Starting from version 0.9.2, ledger data is stored in two formats:
-- JSON file:
-- SQLite database:
+Starting from v0.9.2:
+Ledger data is stored in SQLite database (balances_history/ledger.db) instead of only JSON The ledger table keeps all fields including a full JSON payload

+Starting from v0.9.3:
-The  table in the SQLite database contains all transaction fields, including a full copy of each entry in the  column.
+All reports (EUR, Asset, Sell) are generated from SQLite instead of raw JSON The table in the SQLite database contains all transaction fields, including a full copy of each entry in the  column.

 ## Working with the Database
 To interact with the SQLite database, use the following commands: